 Inexpensive Things to Do in Spartanburg

-Spartanburg Science Center – Spartanburg Science Center just opened three new exhibits including a robotic arm, a science theatre, and a virtual reality experience.
+Spartanburg Science Center – Spartanburg Science Center has fun exhibits and summer camps.
 They also have a very cute hedgehog (plus other animals).
 Admission is just $5 and kids under 5 are free.

 Croft State Park – This wonderful state park includes boating, fishing, and hiking.
 Admission is only $3/adults.